runeunhjem/portfolio-2/README.md

 ## Description

-Portfolio-2 is our last school project that was created as at the end of the course Frontend Development 2 at Noroff.
+Portfolio-2 is our last school project that was created as at the end of the course Front-End Development 2 at Noroff.

 The project is made to have a place to display our school / relevant projects.